 - If an honest error is found while preparing for the audit, it should be presented to the agent upfront.
 Do not try to hide it or circumvent the truth.

-- Questions should be answered fully and succinctly, with clarification provided when requested.
+- Prepare your responses ahead of time.
+Questions should be answered fully and succinctly, with clarification provided when requested.

 - An effort should be made to be polite and courteous, but flattery is generally frowned upon.